IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Passing Muster with the FBI

-The following are accounts of two successful test-takers who did not pass muster with the FBI.
+The following are accounts of two successful test-takers, formerly enrolled at the Tax Law Institute, who did not pass muster with the FBI.
 Both were denied admission to practice as United States Tax Court Practitioners.